Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Lifestyle changes also play a crucial role.
 Regular exercise, adequate sleep, and stress management techniques like meditation or yoga can significantly improve both conditions.

 Don't underestimate the power of talking to someone you trust.
-Whether it's a family member, friend, or professional counselor, sharing your feelings can provide immense relief.
+Whether it's a family member, friend, or professional counsellor, sharing your feelings can provide immense relief.

 Visual table and infographic showing the differences in anxiety and depression across various parameters like symptoms, cause, brain-circuit affected, cognitive patterns etc.